GowthamKumar1236/ReachInbox-Assignement/README.md

 * Google OAuth Credentials:

-Set up your Google OAuth credentials and update the backend configuration to use them for Google login functionality.
+Set up  Google OAuth credentials and update the backend configuration to use them for Google login functionality.

 **Usage**
 * Login:
-Click the "Login with Google" button on the login page to authenticate using your Google account.
+Click the "Login with Google" button on the login page to authenticate using  Google account.

 * Thread Management:
 After logging in, you will be redirected to the thread management page where you can view, delete, and reply to threads.